-At Key Stage 3 students study a broad and balanced range of subjects.
+At Key Stage 3 students study a broad and balanced range of subject studied over a traditional 3 years.
 A strong core of compulsory academic subjects gives students the relevant skills and qualifications to successfully progress into post 16.
 This traditional core of English, Maths, Science, Humanities and Languages is complimented by an extensive range of options at KS4, including: the arts, sports, design and technology subjects and a range of vocational courses.
-Our KS4 allows for more time in the core subjects and time to address the open booket in depth.
+Our 2 year KS4 provides sufficient time for the depth of study and understanding in all subjects.

 Our curriculum is constructed based on the following principles: